Explore the data

 HOW PREVALENCE ESTIMATES HAVE BEEN CALCULATED?

-An extensive search of all available evidence was conducted and all the published articles on the prevalence of psoriasis were identified.
-All the information reported was assessed and used them to inform a statistical model.
+An extensive search of all clinical research evidence was conducted and all the published articles on the prevalence of psoriasis were identified.
+All the information reported was assessed and used to create a statistical model.
 The statistical model generated a pooled estimate of the prevalence of psoriasis for each individual country where data were identified.
-Each prevalence measure is presented together with a range (uncertainty interval) which represents the uncertainty surrounding the estimate.
-Therefore, these values are not to be interpreted as exact measures, but only as measures which can vary within a certain range.

 COUNTRIES WITH MISSING DATA